Allard K. Lowenstein

 Allard Kenneth Lowenstein (January 16, 1929 – March 14, 1980) was an American Democratic politician who served as the U.S. representative for the 5th congressional district in Nassau County, New York, for one term from 1969 to 1971.

 Early life and start of career

-Lowenstein was born in Newark, New Jersey, the son of Lithuanian Jewish immigrants Gabriel Lowenstein and Augusta Goldberg Lowenstein.
+Lowenstein was born in Newark, New Jersey, the son of Lithuanian Jewish immigrants Gabriel Lowenstein [Löwenstein] and Augusta Goldberg Lowenstein.
 Lowenstein had two older brothers, Bert and Larry.
 His mother died from breast cancer when he was very young, and his father remarried soon after.
 Lowenstein was a graduate of the Horace Mann School in New York City and of the University of North Carolina.
 As an undergraduate, he was president of the National Student Association and the Dialectic Society.
 Lowenstein received a J.D. from Yale Law School in 1954.

-After completing his law degree, Lowenstein served in the U.S. Army from 1954 to 1956, then became a college professor and administrator, holding posts at Stanford University, North Carolina State University, and City College of New York.
+After law school, Lowenstein served in the U.S. Army from 1954 to 1956, then became a college professor and administrator, holding posts at Stanford University, North Carolina State University, and City College of New York.